madhav8890/python-mongodb-k8s-project/README.md

 ### Testing Scenarios

-#### 1. Autoscaling

-- Simulate high traffic using `siege` or `ab` (Apache Benchmark) to generate requests to the Flask application.
-- Monitor the HPA to see if it scales the replicas up and down based on CPU usage.

 #### 2. Database Interaction

 - Test inserting and retrieving data using the `/data` endpoint to verify that the Flask application interacts correctly with MongoDB.